SESYNC-ci/ci-spring2016/Lessons/shiny.md

 plotOutput("taxa_plot")
 ```

-Note that you can change the size of plot outputs by defining the number of pixels.

-### Exercise

-Exercise: Add an input widget to control the survey months included in the plot.
+> Exercise: Add an input widget to control the survey months included in the plot.

 ``` r
 # in ui.R